 This is something that even the best binoculars don't do.
 Such a feature will prove useful for mariners and golfers, wildlife watchers, nature lovers or those who simply enjoy trekking in the great outdoors.

-Of course we’ll still need to pay attention to the core binocular features offered, including magnification and objective lens size, as well as weight, whether or not there is a tripod attachment, waterproofing, fog proofing, and maybe some built-in image stabilization too.
+Of course, we’ll still need to pay attention to the core binocular features offered, including magnification and objective lens size, as well as weight, whether or not there is a tripod attachment, waterproofing, fog proofing, and maybe some built-in image stabilization too.
 The latter is particularly useful if we really are going to be using binoculars on a boat.

-So without further ado, we present our showcase of the best rangefinder equipped binoculars we can currently buy.
+So without further ado, we present our showcase of the best rangefinder-equipped binoculars we can currently buy.

 Best rangefinder binoculars in 2022(opens in new tab)

-Zeiss suggests the rangefinder capability here is precise up to a maximum range of a generous 2,300 metres – in the daytime, at least.
+Zeiss suggests the rangefinder capability here is precise up to a maximum range of a generous 2,300 meters – in the daytime, at least.
 Lens caps and eyepiece protector caps are provided, while, as expected in this price range, there is a degree of waterproofing built in too to protect our sizeable investment.
 If we’re looking for the one and only pair of rangefinder binoculars we may ever need, then we’ve come to the right place, budget allowing.
-At least for our investment the 1xCR2 battery required is included out of the box.
+At least for our investment, the 1xCR2 battery required is included out of the box.

-Resembling something Schwarzenegger would reach for if 80s actioner ‘Commando’ was re-made and re-booted, these magnesium construction porro prism type ‘Military Binoculars’ are supplied in army green and are built for the rough stuff, including water sports and mountaineering suggests its manufacturer.
-Being waterproofed and nitrogen filled, should we drop these in the ‘drink’ despite the provision of an anti slip grip, these will also float.
+Resembling something Schwarzenegger would reach for if 80s actioner ‘Commando’ was re-made and re-booted, these magnesium construction Porro prism-type ‘Military Binoculars’ are supplied in army green and are built for the rough stuff, including water sports and mountaineering suggests its manufacturer.
+Being waterproofed and nitrogen filled, should we drop these in the ‘drink’ despite the provision of an anti-slip grip, these will also float.

 Here the core features include much-respected BaK-4 prisms with the aim of delivering bright and sharp images with plenty of contrast, while the internal rangefinder scale and directional compass with illumination switch can indicate the distance and size of the object being viewed, as well as its orientation.
 Operating temperature is said to be good from minus 40°C to +80°C, making these a go-to option for those on a budget in a wide range of conditions and circumstances.(opens in new tab)